-There are applicable state and federal laws mandating different employees report different things.
+There are applicable state and federal laws requiring different employees report different things.
 They are as follows:

-An employee may also use the online Reporting Form found here.
+An employee may also use the online Reporting Form.

 Child Abuse and Neglect

 According to Oklahoma state law, every individual is required to report any reasonable suspicion of child abuse and/or neglect (sexual or otherwise) directly to DHS and/or local law enforcement.
 Reporting to DHS is confidential (1-800-522-3511).
 Minors are considered individuals under the age of 18.
 Additionally, if the incident occurs on campus, please contact OUPD, HSCPD or OU-Tulsa PD immediately and/or local law enforcement.
 If the matter involves sexual harassment or misconduct, please contact our office at 405-325-2215.
 Even if you are not considered a mandatory reporter below, there are no exceptions to this mandatory reporting requirement for minors.

 The Clery Act imposes a duty to report incidents of murder/non-negligent manslaughter, negligent manslaughter, sex offenses (forcible and non-forcible), robbery, aggravated assault, burglary, motor vehicle theft, arson, liquor law violations, drug abuse violations and weapons (illegally carrying and possessing), dating violence, stalking, hate crimes which occur on campus, in or on non-campus buildings or property owned or controlled by our institution, and public property within or immediately adjacent to our campus.
 You must report this as a statistic to Norman campus police at: (405) 325-2864 or for HSC matters: (405) 271-4300, or for Tulsa matters: at (918) 660-3900.